-You will have received a form of proxy from Alaris' transfer agent, Computershare Investor Services Inc. Please vote online at www.investorvote. com by using the proxy control number provided at the bottom of your form of proxy, or via telephone (toll free) 1-866-732-VOTE (8683) in Canada and the US, or (direct dial) 1-312-588-4290 outside of Canada and the US.
-Alternatively, please complete, sign and mail your form of proxy in the envelope provided, or fax it to the number indicated on the form.
-To vote in person, or appoint someone else to attend and vote as your proxyholder at the meeting, see pages 8 through 11 of the Information Circular.
+You will have received a form of proxy from Alaris' proxy communications agent, Broadridge.
+Please vote online at www.proxyvote.com by using the 16-digit control number provided on your form of proxy, or via telephone at 1-800-474-7493 (ENGLISH) OR 1-800-474-7501 (FRENCH) OR 1-800-454-8683 (U.S. Shareholders).
+Alternatively, please complete, sign and mail your form of proxy in the envelope provided.
+To vote in real-time during the virtual meeting, or appoint someone else to attend and vote as your proxyholder at the virtual meeting, see pages 10 through 13 of the Information Circular.